 I believe in magic and angels.
 I feel a visceral connection to plants, animals and nature in general.
 Poetry and violin music can make me cry.
 A full moon and the way it lights up the night fills me with awe.

 I grew up in rural Ohio surrounded by rolling green hills, farms and coal mines.
 There wasn’t much to do there so I daydreamed quite a bit.
 I did take dance lessons and learned to play the flute.
 My 4H club advisor taught me how to sew a bean bag, a needle book and tea towel.
-I imagined I would be a writer after I got a letter from Carolyn Keene (I only learned recently there were lots of Nancy Drew writers).
+I imagined I would be a writer after I got a letter from author Carolyn Keene (I only learned recently there were lots of Nancy Drew writers).
 I knew I’d be a photographer when I saw the texture and shapes of a snow-covered tree trunk through the lens of my first camera.

 My work is about making sense of life, a sorting out of experiences and attendant emotions.
 Since life seems so complicated, I’m drawn to distilling my images down to essential elements.
 I try to give tangibility to those sacred, invisible things that live deep inside my heart (everyone’s heart really) and are often manifested in nature.
 The physicality of photographs are important.
 I like touching the paper when I’m working, the creation of a handmade object.
 My photographs are an offering and my hope that I will leave something behind for someone else that is beautiful and meaningful and lasting.